 - Courts will not second-guess the agency’s business judgment decision.

-In the federal government contracting process, the Contracting Officer is the only person that acts as an agent on behalf of the agency and the only person that can legally bind the federal government.
+In the federal government contracting procurement process, the Contracting Officer is the only person that acts as an agent on behalf of the agency and the only person that can legally bind the federal government.
 When a federal government procurement passes through the contracting office, the project is usually overseen by a contracting officer.

 - Contracting officers have different levels of buying power.

 - Depending upon the agency, contracting levels have varying dollar amounts and purchasing amount authority.

 Developing a Plan to Sell to a Federal Public Procurement Agency?
 If you are contemplating selling your goods and services to the federal government, you must first learn about the procurement market.
 This means knowing which government officials typically buy your product or service.
 There is research that can be done to help you narrow your efforts.
 It also helps you budget your marketing dollars.